 - Having the customer place a particular challenge value in a

 TXTrecord for the server's hostname in its DNS zone, and reading it back from DNS several minutes later, once the old value has expired from intermediate DNS caches.

-As of the third quarter of 2016, Let's Encrypt supports the HTTP and DNS methods, not the mail method.
+As of 2017, Let's Encrypt supports the HTTP and DNS methods, not the mail method.

 But because an internal web server is not publicly visible, only the DNS method will work.

 This means the operator of a LAN will have to choose a dynamic DNS provider that both is on the PSL and allows prompt updates to a hostname's

 - "Deprecating Non-Secure HTTP: Frequently Asked Questions".
 Mozilla, 2015-05.
 Accessed 2016-08-12.